AI Use Cases/Logistics

 Months 1-3 will produce false positives your team must validate

 The model's precision improves through human feedback loops, which means your Customer Success operators need to actively validate or override alerts in the early quarters.
 If the team treats the system as a black box and stops reviewing edge cases, the feedback loop breaks and accuracy plateaus.
 Budget 2-3 hours per operator weekly during the first quarter specifically for validation work.
-Teams that skip this step typically see alert fatigue set in by month four and revert to manual processes.
+Skip this step and alert fatigue sets in fast - and the team quietly reverts to manual processes.

 4. 4